 “I think that the International Skating Union found a good compromise in the ice dance discipline.
 Introducing the short dance was a very good idea and I think it is a lovely idea that skaters are now awarded the small medals.”

-A master of compulsory figures, Altwegg is still considered one of the best technicians in that discipline.
+A master of compulsory figures, Altwegg is still considered one of the best technicians of all time.
 At the 1952 Olympic Winter Games, the school figures gave her a commanding lead over America’s Tenley Albright and Sonya Klopfer.
 Though she placed fourth in the free skating portion, Altwegg mined gold, with six of the nine judges ranking her first.
 “I suppose figures were rather boring,” Altwegg said.
 “They took up hours and hours, and I do not think it was beneficial for the free skating portion, because with figures we were always stiff and the free skate should be loose.
 I think that era is over.”

 Born in Mumbai, India on Sep.
 8, 1930 to a Swiss father and an English mother, Altwegg was raised in Lancashire, England.
 Though skating was her passion, she also excelled at tennis and was the runner-up at the 1947 Wimbledon junior final.

-Altwegg recalled her first Olympic adventure in St. Moritz in 1948, where she claimed the bronze medal behind Canada’s Barbara Ann Scott of Canada and Austria’s Eva Pawlik.
+Altwegg recalled her first Olympic adventure in St. Moritz in 1948, where she claimed the bronze medal behind Canada’s Barbara Ann Scott and Austria’s Eva Pawlik.
 “Everyone just came and nobody knew anyone else,” she said.
 “There was no village or anything.
 Everyone booked their own hotels.
 We asked ourselves things like, ‘What are we going to wear?’
 It was really lovely.
 It really was special.”

-The following year she placed third at Worlds in Paris, ranked second at the 1950 Worlds in London and claimed the global title in Milan in 1951.
-She repeated the same pattern at Europeans, claiming bronze in Milan in 1949, silver in 1950 and gold in Zurich in 1951.
+The following year she placed third at Worlds in Paris, ranked second at the 1950 World Championships in London and claimed the global title in Milan in 1951.
+Altwegg repeated that pattern at Europeans, claiming bronze in Milan in 1949, silver in 1950 and gold in Zurich in 1951.
 Just eight days prior to the opening of the 1952 Olympic Winter Games she defended her European title in Vienna.